glittle/Find-a-Grave-Tools/README.md

-# Find a Grave scraper
+# Find a Grave Tools
-Pull, stash, extract, analyze, and report data for 'Find a Grave' (https://www.findagrave.com) memorial pages.
+Create a local stash of "Find a Grave" (https://www.findagrave.com) memorial pages.
+Extract/report data.
 ## Last updated
-2024-06-02
+2024-06-04

 ## Background
 These python scripts were created to help Cindy Foster @ iHuntDeadPeople.com with [one of her genealogy research projects](https://ihuntdeadpeople.com/let-us-help-with-your-genealogy-research/).